Home » Course » Sides

 A plate of fingerling potatoes with bacon pieces

-Shaped like a finger (thus “fingerling”), I always thought these potatoes are just cute cute cute.
+Shaped like a finger (thus “fingerling”), I always thought fingerling potatoes are just cute cute cute.

 And the best part?
 No need to peel off the skin.
 Just scrub and wash them to remove dirt that might be stuck on them.

-Toss them in in olive oil, Litehouse® freeze-dried chives, Litehouse® freeze-dried parsley, salt and pepper.
+Toss fingerling potatoes in in olive oil, Litehouse® freeze-dried chives, Litehouse® freeze-dried parsley, salt and pepper.

 Raw fingerling potatoes tossed in herbs in a large bowl

-Start with skin side up and then flip halfway so that they other side is cooked as well.
-Avoid overlapping potatoes.
+Start grilling fingerling potatoes skin side up and then flip halfway so that they other side is cooked as well.
+Avoid overlapping potatoes when placing them on the grill.

 Bacon Vinaigrette